metaplex-foundation/metaplex-program-library/LocalDev.md

 git pull
 ```

-4. then run `yarn install`

-5. Go up two directory levels `cd ../..`
+4. Go up two directory levels `cd ../..`

-6. Check that you are inside same directory as `docker-compose.yml` file using `ls` command.
+5. Check that you are inside same directory as `docker-compose.yml` file using `ls` command.

-7. Start docker containers using `docker-compose up -d` command.
+6. Start docker containers using `docker-compose up -d` command.
 Can take a few minutes to load
 container images if this is your first time running this command.

-8. Sign into docker container from your terminal using: `docker exec -ti soldev /bin/bash` command.
+7. Sign into docker container from your terminal using: `docker exec -ti soldev /bin/bash` command.
 Your terminal look should might change to signify that you are inside container.

-9. cd into `cd /appdev/metaplex-program-library`
+8. cd into `cd /appdev/metaplex-program-library`

+9. Run `yarn install`

 10. Now time to transform original environment into development environment. `yarn set.dev.env`
 Wait for command to complete.
 Sometimes had compilation failure when compiling RUST packages.
 `yarn set.dev.env` command calls `cargo build` in the end.
 So if it fails when compiling RUST
 pacjages - run `cargo build` again.

-11. Compile Smart Contracts `yarn compile.contracs`.
+11. Compile Smart Contracts `yarn compile.contracts`.
 Same compilation issues happen here sometimes
 as well.
-If something gets a compilation error - juist rerun the `yarn compile.contracs` again.
+If something gets a compilation error - juist rerun the `yarn compile.contracts` again.

 12. Need to start a Solana Test Validator now, so open another terminal and log into same docker
 container again. `docker exec -ti soldev /bin/bash`.
 Make sure you are in root directory with `pwd`,